 Your parent or guardian can choose to enter information about your health on Backpack Health.
 Adding health information for you is optional, and is used to provide the Backpack Health service.
 There are also a few additional pieces of personal information that we require in order to create a Backpack Health profile.
 We’d like you to know what they are and why:

-Backpack Health asks for your country or U.S. state of residence to learn where our users are located.
-We also use this information to make sure we are meeting any special requirements that your country or U.S. state may have.
+Backpack Health asks for country or U.S. state of residence to learn about the demographics of our users and to ensure we’re meeting the legal age requirements specific to your location.

 Date of Birth

-Backpack Health asks for date of birth to make sure users are old enough to use the app by themselves.
-We also use this information to learn about the ages of our users.
+We ask for date of birth to make sure users are old enough to use Backpack Health for themselves, and to determine when you’re old enough to accept an invitation to manage your own health yourself on the app.
+We also use it to learn about the demographics of our users.

 We ask for gender and sex assigned at birth to personalize Backpack Health and also to learn about the demographics of our users.
 With your parent or guardian’s consent, researchers use this pseudonymized data to better understand the health needs of different populations and work towards resolving disparities of care.
 “Pseudonymized” means that your information cannot be linked to you without the use of additional info, such as a code, which will be kept secure by Backpack.